metablaster/WindowsFirewallRuleset/README.md

     .\Scripts\SetupFirewall.ps1
     ```

-    Hit enter and you will be prompted questions such as what kind of rulesets you want.\
+    Hit enter and you will be asked questions such as what kind of rulesets you want.\
     If you need help to decide whether to run some rules or not, type `?` and press enter.

 13. Follow prompt output, (ex. hit enter to accept default action),